With gettext, text to be translated is specially marked in source code. A Python example:

 strings to be translated and store them into a .pot file at

 #: source_app/main.py:111 msgid "You must enter a message or choose a file to submit." msgstr ""

-securedrop/translations/fr_FR and populated
+securedrop/translations/fr_FR, and populated with

 securedrop/translations/fr_FR/LC_MESSAGES/messages.po is almost

 securedrop/translations/messages.pot except for the

 #: source_app/main.py:111 msgid "You must enter a message or choose a file to submit." msgstr "Vous devez saisir un message ou sélectionner un fichier à envoyer."

-The desktop icon are in the
+translated.
+The icon templates are in the

 Their labels are collected in the